amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

-Unfortunately, using explicit locking mechanisms is error-prone.
-They can easily lead to deadlocks and can have serious impact on performance.
+Unfortunately, using explicit locking mechanisms is problematic.
+They can easily lead to deadlocks and significantly impact system performance.

-Thanks to the turn-based access model, you don't need to worry about multiple threads with actors, making it much easier to concurrent systems.
-The following actor example closely mirrors the code from the previous sample, but doesn't require any locking mechanisms to be correct:
+Thanks to the turn-based access model and actors, you don't need to worry about multiple threads.
+The following actor example closely mirrors the code from the previous sample, but doesn't require any locking mechanisms to manage concurrency:

 ```csharp
 public async Task<int> IncrementAsync()